microsoft/azuredevopslabs/labs/vstsextend/ansible/readme.md

     ![](images/connecttovm.png)

-1. Open Command prompt and paste the copied login command and log in.
+1. Open a Command prompt and paste the copied login command and log in.
 It will prompt for confirmation to connect, type **Yes** and provide the Password you have given in step 1.

    ![](images/sshtovm.png)